 But by disconnecting from nature, today’s kids may be losing far more than they — or their parents — know.

-- Fewer hours in unstructured play (like climbing a tree, building a fort, or playing tag in the garden.
-That’s the kind of unstructured play that fuels imagination, creativity and a sense of peace).
+- In unstructured play (like climbing a tree, building a fort, or playing tag in the yard — the kind of unstructured play that fuels imagination, creativity, and a sense of peace)

 “Nature-deficit disorder” is the unintended consequence of several trends.
-Parents want to safeguard their kids from snake bites, bees stings and other hazards found in the natural world.
+Parents want to safeguard their kids from snake bites, bees stings, and other hazards found in the natural world.
 Vast tracts of natural areas have been developed, so that the outdoors has shrunk to postage stamp-size yards or concrete playgrounds.
-The competing attractions of myriad electronic devices and the Internet may make “going outside” seem boring or “uncool.”
+The competing attractions of myriad electronic devices and the internet may make “going outside” seem boring or “uncool” to kids.

 How It Affects Your Kids

-Unfortunately, the less time kids spend outdoors, the more they experience:
+Unfortunately, the less time kids spend outdoors, the more they experience rising rates of:

-It turns out, that simple directive to “go outside and play” had huge benefits that weren’t fully recognized.
+It turns out, that simple directive to “go outside and play” has huge benefits that weren’t fully recognized.

 In addition, according to the U.S. National Institutes of Health, “research has shown that regardless of race, ethnicity, and socioeconomic status, early childhood experiences in nature significantly influence the development of lifelong environmental attitudes and values.”